castlecms/castle.cms/README.rst

 Google Analytics Key File
 -------------------------

-- Go to google api console
+- go to the Google API console
 - create new credentials
   - service account
   - p12
 - enable Analytics API api for credentials
-- fill out email with email provided and p12 file in castle api settings
+- fill out email with email provided and p12 file in Castle API settings
-- use email for email you want to access and add it as an authorized user for the account in google analytics
+- use email for email you want to access and add it as an authorized user for the account in Google Analytics

 Cron jobs